Monthly Tech-Tip | No tracking! No ads! |

 7. The right firing curve: The 04DSDH drop-and-hold schedule for defect free surfaces.

 Glaze chemistry, slurry preparation and application thickness.
-These two mugs are made from the same clay, Plainsman Snow, and Amaco V-303 Terra Cotta underglaze has been applied to each.
-The dipping glaze on the left was mixed from a recipe, slurried and then sieved at 80 mesh.
-However the sieve did not break up the agglomerates of Veegum and New Zealand kaolin.
-This problem can be quickly resolved by mixing batches of the glaze in a kitchen blender at top speed.
-The glaze on the right is Spectrum 700, it has been well mixed and sieved.
-The second issue is thickness: The mug on the left was dipped and held in too long, getting it on far too thick.
-On the right, the gummed glaze was painted on, giving better control to limit thickness (three thin coats were applied).
+These two mugs are made from the same clay, Plainsman Snow.
+Amaco V-303 Terra Cotta underglaze has been applied to each.
+These two glazes have the same chemistry.
+But the one on the left was mixed as a dipping glaze, from a recipe, then slurried and then sieved at 80 mesh.
+However, the sieve did not break up the agglomerates of Veegum and New Zealand kaolin.
+This problem was resolved by mixing batches of the glaze in a kitchen blender at top speed.
+The glaze on the right is Spectrum 700, a commercial brushing glaze - it has been vigorously mixed and sieved as part of their production process.
+There is a second issue here also: Thickness.
+The mug on the left was dipped and held in too long, getting it on far too thick.
+On the right, the gummed glaze was painted on - three thin coats were evenly applied, that enabled the careful control of thickness needed.

 The body is Plainsman L215.
 We used the 04DSDH firing schedule.
-The glaze is inexpensive to make so we have a 2 gallon bucket.
-It has good dipping much like a stoneware glaze so it is easy to apply quickly and evenly.
+The G1916Q glaze is inexpensive to make so we have a 2-gallon bucket.
+It has dipping properties much like a stoneware glaze (because of the 15% ball clay it is thixotropic) so it is easy to apply quickly and evenly.
 For most terra cottas, body strength increases dramatically by cone 03.
-However the most transparent and glassy glaze surface happens at cone 06.
-Terra cotta bodies need to be bisque fired fairly low (e.g. cone 06) to have enough porosity to work well with dipping glazes.
-After cone 06 they generate increasing amounts of gases (as various particle species decompose within), for this reason the glazes can have more micro-bubble clouding or tiny dimples in the surface.
+However, the most transparent and glassy glaze surface happens at cone 06.
+Terra cotta bodies need to be bisque-fired fairly low (e.g. cone 06) to have enough porosity to work well with dipping glazes.
+After cone 04 they generate increasing amounts of gases (as various particle species decompose within), for this reason the glazes can have more micro-bubble clouding or tiny dimples in the surface.
 This glaze has 2% iron oxide added as a fining agent to remove the bubbles.
 That iron also reddens the color and variegates the surface somewhat.
-Even though the surface character at cone 03 is not a smooth, it has a natural charm, and the color is very rich.
+Even though the surface character at cone 03 is not as smooth, it has a natural charm, and the color is very rich.
 And that piece has stoneware durability and strength.

 These terra cotta clays were bisque fired at cone 04 and glaze fired to 04 using the 04DSDH schedule.
 The glaze is G1916Q, an expansion-adjustable cone 04 clear.
 That schedule alone is often enough to get transparent, defect free glazes in many situations.
 But not in this case.
 The solution was to add a fining agent.
 In this case we added 2% red iron oxide (to the top glaze).
 The particles of iron floating in the melt acted as a congregating points for bubbles, helping them to escape.
 And we got a bonus: a more interesting aesthetic.
 A 1% addition also worked, but not as well (we have settled on 2% iron and screening the glazes to 100 mesh).
 Screening out the larger particles slightly degraded the fining performance (so we have to accept the tiny specks).
 Iron does not always workin other situations.
 Other fining agents we have used at cone 6 do not work in this situation (e.g. 2% Zircopax, Alumina).
 Of course, this glaze will fire amber on a white body.